-Art preserves skills despite onset of vascular dementia in 'remarkable' case of a Canadian sculptorAugust 23rd, 2013 in Alzheimer's disease & dementia /
+Art preserves skills despite onset of vascular dementia in 'remarkable' case of a Canadian sculptorAugust 23, 2013 in Medicine & Health / Alzheimer's disease & dementia

 The ability to draw spontaneously as well as from memory may be preserved in the brains of artists long after the deleterious effects of vascular dementia have diminished their capacity to complete simple, everyday tasks, according to a new study by physicians at St. Michael's Hospital.